indigodavid/webpack-first-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Webpack Project

-> Description the project.
+> In this project I built a simple yet powerful webpack boilerplate, which will be used as a starting point for other projects.

 ## Built With